-The City's Investment Manager will meet (or discuss via conference call) with the approved broker/dealer firms for the purpose of reviewing the City's Investment Policy (Attachment 2), defining the types of investment strategies that may be employed during differing bond market environments, identifying various eligible investments to be utilized for the portfolios, reviewing the securities selection process and how securities are evaluated prior to purchase, and reviewing other technical matters relevant to promoting an efficient and competitive trade execution process.
+If necessary, the City's Investment Manager will discuss (via conference call) with the approved broker/dealer firms the City's Investment Policy (Attachment 2) identifying various eligible investments to be utilized for the portfolios, reviewing the securities selection process and how securities are evaluated prior to purchase, and reviewing other technical matters relevant to promoting an efficient and competitive trade execution process.

-The City's Investment Manager will review the quality of the broker/dealer coverage based upon the criteria as presented in this RFQ, and notify the IAC, City staff, and the City Treasurer of any deficiencies in the quality of coverage.
-Recommendations to add or delete may be made at any time, as recommended by the City's Investment Manager and approved by the City Treasurer and the IAC.
+The City's Investment Manager will review the quality of the broker/dealer coverage based upon the criteria as presented in this RFQ, and notify City staff and the City Treasurer of any deficiencies in the quality of coverage.
+Recommendations to add or delete broker/dealer firms may be made if necessary, as recommended by the City's Investment Manager and approved by the City Treasurer.

-The number of broker/dealers on the City's approved list will vary based upon the need to balance a competitive process within the context of manageable and efficient executions.
+The number of broker/dealers on the City's Approved List will vary based upon the need to balance a competitive process within the context of manageable and efficient executions.
+In addition, the City reserves the right to limit the number of approved broker/dealers.